fanciscoprado/Git-Metrics/readme.md

    **2.1** Product Functions

       Our software will allow users to check for software metrics and information in their uploaded files or website.
 This will help aid the user in improving their software with the info provided.
-Below is a list of each software metric available in this program:
+Below is a list and brief description of each software metric available in this program:

-         - Lines of Code
+         - Lines of Code - raw lines of code in the program.
+(May include blank lines at end bottom of classes.)
-         - Number of Words
+         - Number of Words - raw number of words in the program.
-         - Number of Characters
+         - Number of Characters - raw number of characters in the program.
-         - Number of Lines
+         - Number of Lines - raw number of lines in the program.
-         - Number of Source Lines
+         - Number of Source Lines of Code - number of lines including source code in the program.

-         //Halstead Metrics
+         //Halstead Metrics - calculated value of ?w?
-         //Depth of Inheritance
+         //Depth of Inheritance - calculated ?w? value of class inheritance in the program.
-         //Cyclomatic Complexity
+         //Cyclomatic Complexity - raw number of unique paths in the program.
-         //Maintainability Index
+         //Maintainability Index - calculated value of maintainability of the program.
+         //idk why this is making a box on webpage

    **2.2** Definitions